ShopIt2Me/sitm/README.md

 Shop.me is a web application aimed to provide you with curated products based on your likes and dislikes.
 With a sleek, dynamic and simple UI you can browse for your next favorite look.
 Built upon Amazon's product advertising API, you can checkout directly with Amazon.

-Shopit2me's production app can be found at [shop-me.herokuapp.com](http://shop-me.herokuapp.com).
+Shop.me's production app can be found at [shop-me.herokuapp.com](http://shop-me.herokuapp.com).

 Developer Setup:
 * Bundle gems: `$bundle`